szgaljic/f6/content/docs/foundations/capability.md

 **Functional requirements** define the specific behaviors, features, or workflows the system must deliver to meet user and business needs, as distinct from **Non-Functional requirements**, which address performance, scalability, or other operational characteristics.

 The process typically involves capturing the current state, defining the desired future state, and identifying the gaps between the two.
 These gaps represent the project scope.
-While this is a standard industry practice, the F6 Framework enhances it by applying **Capability Mapping** to clearly correlate requirements into business needs.
+While this is a standard industry practice, F6 enhances it by applying **Capability Mapping** to clearly correlate requirements into business needs.

 ### Examples of Capability